pandom/tf-aws-core/README.md

-# tf-aws-core
+# Your Terraform Workspace

-Terraform backed AWS core configuration
+Update this readme with information relevant to the project you are working on.